 Volume 2 is the second half of Essentials 2nd Edition.
 To see the Phonograms, Spelling Rules, Grammar, and other concepts taught in each Volume, see the Essentials Scope and Sequence.

-Volume 2 is still in development.
-We do not yet have an exact release date but expect to have it available later in 2017.
-For information on Volume 2 and updates on the progress, see the Essentials 2nd Edition, Volume 2 page.
+For information on Volume 2 and updates on the development progress, see the Essentials 2nd Edition, Volume 2 page.

 When Logic of English students learn phonograms, they memorize their sounds in order of frequency, so the first sound of the phonogram is the most common.
 With single-letter vowels, the first sound is the short sound, and a single-letter vowel always says its short sound unless something in its position or relationship to other phonograms in the word causes it to say one of its other sounds.
 Students learn the rules about what can cause vowels to say their other sounds over the course of the Essentials lessons.
 Until students learn about using the other sounds of a phonogram, the spelling lists only include words that use the first sound.